de-KCD/de.NBI-Cloud-llms-in-practice/tutorial.md

 print(f"Extracted: {result}")
 ```

-> **⚠ Notice:** The LLM might make mistakes on calculations or transformations!
-> This is exactly why **demo_02** introduces structured outputs with validation.
+Notice: The LLM might make mistakes on calculations or transformations.
+This is exactly why **demo_02** introduces structured outputs with validation.

----

 ## Demo 02: Structured Outputs

 **File:** `demo/demo_02_structured.py`

-**What You'll Learn:**
-- How structured outputs solve demo_01's reliability problems
-- Using Pydantic models for validation
-- 9 bioinformatics schemas
-- Export to DataFrame, CSV, JSON
-- Instructor's JSON mode (grammar-constrained decoding)
+This demo shows how structured outputs solve demo_01's reliability problems, using Pydantic models for validation.
+It includes 9 bioinformatics schemas and demonstrates exporting results to DataFrame, CSV, and JSON.
+It also covers Instructor's JSON mode for grammar-constrained decoding.

 ### Run the Demo